 It could be an ideal way out of the problem.
 Nonetheless, not everybody has several tanks at home.

-However, if your ration is 1:2 or 1:1, it is absolutely vital for females to have places to get away from excessive attention.
+However, if your ratio is 1:2 or 1:1, it is absolutely vital for females to have places to get away from excessive attention.

 - Lower the temperature in your aquarium to 21 – 22 C (70 – 71 F)

-According to researches, the temperature affects the sex of the shrimp.
+According to multiple studies, the temperature affects the sex of the shrimp.
 You can read my article about “How Temperature Affects Sex Ration of Red Cherry Shrimp”.
 By doing so there should be more females in the next batches.
-Unfortunately, this is a long term solution.
+Unfortunately, this is a long-term solution.
 But in the long run, in my opinion, it could be the best one for the shrimp colony in general.